 Deb has always had a love for the arts from theatre and live music, to dancing and literature.
-In her role in marketing and community relations at a law firm, she has the opportunity to give back to the community through events and volunteer work.
 In her spare time she is an aspiring writer and avid reader.
 She is excited to join the SkirtsAfire board and help promote this amazing festival.

 Zoe has been on the board since January 2020 and is passionate to continue and move into the role of Vice President.
 Zoe comes to the board with experience as a board member on multiple performing arts organizations in Whitehorse, Yukon.
 Since moving to Edmonton in 2017, Zoe has witnessed the strong artistic community in the city and is grateful to be a part of this festival that highlights and empowers female identified artists to perform and share their craft.
 Zoe comes to the table with experience as a dancer, holding a BA honours degree in dance from York University.
 Zoe also runs a collective based in the Yukon dedicated to creating opportunities for emerging and established artists to showcase new and experimental work called Brave New Works.
 Zoe is honoured to support female identifying artists in the Edmonton (Treaty 6) area to explore, participate and develop art through this fantastic and supportive festival, SkirtsAfire.

 After five years as a Volunteer for the Festival, it is an honour to serve the organization on the Board of Directors.
 I bring extensive Board and Volunteer Management experience with festivals and non-profit organizations across Canada.
 My Board strengths are in organizational development, risk management, facilitating diversity and change.
 My strongest qualities are a strong work ethic and to be an influencer and change maker.
 SkirtsAfire’s work aligns with my feminist desires for improving the status of women and the passion I bring to organizing and managing diverse arts events.